 There are two options for students that want to live in Halls: The University of London Intercollegiate Halls and Private Halls.

 Living in Halls of Residence is a popular choice for students as it can help from a budgetary point of view.
 You know exactly what your costs will be, including bills and meals, which can make managing your finances easier.

 Most Halls of Residence also have Wardens to provide help and assistance.

 If you have a disability and are seeking for advice on adaptations you may need for accommodation, please see Information for Students with a Disability.

 Each year, The University of London allocates rooms from their Intercollegiate Halls to Central.
 The Halls are located in Central London and are approximately a twenty-four-minute journey by London underground or bus to Central.

 Halls are generally catered (two meals per day are provided and included in the rent) and you are not permitted to cook your own food.

-Details on how and when to apply will be posted on the Student Advice Service Accommodation Facebook Page.
+Details on how and when to apply can be found on the Accommodation Mahara webpage.